-On the surface, the Geometry class and the Shape class are quite similar.
-Both are used in the rendering of 2D graphics and both have similar concrete classes which derive from them, for example, EllipseGeometry and Ellipse.
+On the surface, the Geometry class and the Shape class are similar.
+Both are used in the rendering of 2D graphics and both have similar concrete classes that derive from them, for example, EllipseGeometry and Ellipse.
 However, there are important differences between these two sets of classes.
 For one, the Geometry class lacks some of the functionality of the Shape class, such as the ability to draw itself.
 To draw a geometry object, another class such as DrawingContext, Drawing, or a Path (it is worth noting that a Path is a Shape) must be used to perform the drawing operation.
-Rendering properties such as fill, stroke, and the stroke thickness are on the class which draws the geometry object, while a shape object contains these properties.
-One way to think of this difference is that a geometry object defines a region, a circle for example, while a shape object defines a region, defines how that region is filled and outlined, and participates in the layout system.
+Rendering properties such as fill, stroke, and the stroke thickness are on the class that draws the geometry object, while a shape object contains these properties.
+One way to think of this difference is that a geometry object defines a region, for example, a circle, while a shape object defines a region, defines how that region is filled and outlined, and participates in the layout system.

 Since Shape objects derive from the FrameworkElement class, using them can add significantly more memory consumption in your application.
 If you really do not need the FrameworkElement features for your graphical content, consider using the lighter-weight Drawing objects.

-The StreamGeometry object is a light-weight alternative to PathGeometry for creating geometric shapes.
+The StreamGeometry object is a lightweight alternative to PathGeometry for creating geometric shapes.
 Use a StreamGeometry when you need to describe a complex geometry.
 StreamGeometry is optimized for handling many PathGeometry objects and performs better when compared to using many individual PathGeometry objects.

 The following example uses attribute syntax to create a triangular StreamGeometry in XAML.